stanleygeorge789/NewRepo/README.md

 ## 1. Executive Overview

-This project implements a structured Exploratory Data Analysis workflow on a multi-entity Excel dataset containing transactional and master data.

 The objective was to transform fragmented operational records into a validated, relational, business-constrained analytical dataset suitable for KPI tracking, dashboard development, and downstream statistical modeling.

 The approach prioritizes: